+The course aims to familiarize students with designing on contoured sites located in natural environments as well as designing within high density historical urban areas of Lahore.
+It aims to create an understanding of both natural and historical contexts.
+The course also aims to equip students with the power of decision making throughout the design process.
 The course aims at understanding of construction process, systems and appropriate assemblies.
 It will help students to specify materials and material restrictions by the applicable codes and other applicable building regulations.
 Students will also be able to complement construction methods by equipping with sufficient knowledge of construction materials, systems and assemblies to be able to translate the design into graphical then a built form.